Abadddon/Projet-Snake/README.md

 # Projet-Snake
-A project by Charlène Bezier and Baptiste Lesquerré-Caudebez \n Python project using tkinter for creating a snake game
+A project by Charlène Bezier and Baptiste Lesquerré-Caudebez <br />
+Python project using tkinter for creating a snake game